zpooky/db/README.md

 * boost filesystem

-googletest is provided as a git submoudle install by
+googletest is provided as a git submoudle install by initating the git submodule
 `git submodule update --init`

 Boost is required to be installed seperatly

-1.  download latest version from [boost.org](Http://www.boost.org/)
+1. Download latest version from [boost.org](Http://www.boost.org/)
-2.  uncompress with `tar -xzvf`
+2. Uncompress with `tar -xzvf`
-3.  compile boost executing boostrap.sh and following the instructions
+3. Compile boost executing boostrap.sh and following the instructions
-4.  in the root CMakeLists.txt configure `BOOST_ROOT` to your boost directory
+4. In the root CMakeLists.txt configure `BOOST_ROOT` to your boost directory

 Compiled with
 ------------